raphaelmansuy/spark-jupyter-env-docker/README.md

 # A docker-compose with scala and spark and jupiterlab

-### This recipes helps you create a local dev environment for Scala, Spark and Jupyter notebook
+## A local dev environment for Scala, Spark, Jupyter notebook, vault, postgres and minio

+Created with ❤️

-This project helps you to create a local stack with
+### This project helps you to create a big data stack with

 - Spark
   - 1 master node